Environment variables

 RESEND_API_KEY | empty | Resend API key |

-RESEND_FROM_EMAIL | noreply@multica.ai | Sender address (must be a domain verified in your Resend account) |
+RESEND_FROM_EMAIL | noreply@multica.ai | Sender address (must be a domain verified in your Resend account; also reused as the From: header when SMTP is in use) |

 Google OAuth configuration